Immortals (Achaemenid Empire): Equipment

 Offensively, the Immortals had several weapons at their disposal.
-While at range, they carried powerful bows with cane and reed arrows and normally stored in quivers to emphasize their archery capabilities and as a hallmark of Persian warfare.
-In close combat, the Immortals had a short spear with an iron, butt-spike tip, where higher rank commanders had gold while common soldiers had it in silver, to highlight the status differentiation.
-According to Herodotus, it is the most symbolic weapon for the Immortals.
-Finally, the Immortals would also have a small, short sword, the Acinaces, as a backup secondary option.
+While at range, they carried powerful bows with cane and reed arrows in quivers to emphasize their archery capabilities and as a hallmark of Persian warfare.
+In close combat, they had a short spear with an iron, butt-spike tip, where higher rank commanders had gold while common soldiers had it in silver, to highlight the status differentiation.
+According to Herodotus, it is the most symbolic weapon for them.
+Finally, the Immortals would also have a small, short sword, the Acinaces, as a secondary option.

-The Immortals regiment was followed by a caravan of carts, dromedaries and mules that carried their women and slaves, as well as special foodstuffs.

 Tactics

-Being an elite heavy infantry, the tactics of the Persian Immortals involved heavy infantry formations where they used their bows, short spears, swords and wicker shields to cover them in offense and defense, while still striking the balance between mobility and protection.
-They adapted tight phalanx-like formations that were somewhat similar to Greek, but the Immortals focused more on adaptability due to their military nature.
-Frontline Immortals would cover themselves with their shields, and would get ranged support from the Immortals' archers from behind or could cooperate with other Persian military units to first penetrate the enemy’s frontline, then engage into close combat with their swords and spears.
+Being elite heavy infantry, the tactics of the Immortals involved heavy infantry formations where they used their bows, short spears, swords and wicker shields, while striking a balance between mobility and protection.
+They adapted tight phalanx-like formations that were somewhat similar to Greek, but they focused more on adaptability.
+Frontline units would cover themselves with their shields, and would get ranged support from the Immortals' archers from behind or could cooperate with other military units to first penetrate the enemy's frontline, then engage into close combat with their swords and spears.